dullroar/ten-steps-to-linux-survival/README.md

               copy directories recursively
 ```

-Whaddya know.
-It can be any of the three.
+What do you know, it can be any of the three.

 And yes, you can `man man`, `man info`, `info info` and `info man`, for that matter!